 Simply because you’re in business to make money.
 The price of your product or service is crucial to how much you are taking, whether you’re making a profit or a loss.

 Think of the price of your product or service as a tangible aspect in exchange for the value you are providing.
 In fact, pricing is the single most contributing factor to sales improvement.
-An old study found that a 1% price improvement resulted in 11.1% increase in operating profit.
+An old study found that a 1% price improvement resulted in an 11.1% increase in operating profit.

 How to Get Right Pricing